 How Tories remove a prime minister

-BBC Newsnight looks at what happens if - or when - the Conservative Party decides they no longer have confidence in their prime minister.
+What happens when the Conservative Party decides they no longer have confidence in their leader.

 -